In the book of James, we learn that there is a blessing for enduring.

 Those who seek Yahuwah [the LORD] lack no good thing (Psalms 34:10).

-The above Scriptures are just two examples of the many promises from our loving Abba Father.
+The above Scriptures are just two examples of the many promises from our loving heavenly Father.
 Remembering such Scriptures are like prodding goads encouraging us to pray and proclaim the Word of Yahuwah on our behalf.
 When we pray and proclaim, we are putting up a shield of faith in the spiritual realm, and building up our hope.

 There are so many Scriptures that we need to store-up in our hearts so that when we are burdened and enduring a trial, then God’s Word will come to our mind.